lordfpx/AB-interchange/README.md

 ## Setup

-You can then import it in your JS bundle (webpack, ES6, browserify...):
+You can then import it in your JS bundle (webpack, ES6, browserify…):
 ```js
 import abInterchange from 'ab-interchange';
 ```

-Or loading the js right before `</body>` if you are not using a builder.
+Or loading the JS file right before `</body>` if you are not using a builder.

 Because of the usage of `matchMedia` and `requestAnimationFrame`, compatibility start with IE 10.
 To rise compatibility up to IE 9, you can add [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) and [requestAnimationFrame polyfill](https://gist.github.com/paulirish/1579671).

 ## Usage

-Follow [AB-mediaQuery](https://www.npmjs.com/package/ab-mediaquery) readme to configure it the way you like depending on your needs.
+Follow [AB-mediaQuery](https://www.npmjs.com/package/ab-mediaquery) readme file to configure it the way you like depending on your needs.
 For exemple:

 ```js
 abMediaQuery({